jqnatividad/qsv/README.md

 qsv requires UTF-8 encoded (of which ASCII is a subset) input files.
 On startup, it scans the input if it's UTF-8 encoded (for files, the first 8k; for stdin, the entire buffer), and will abort if its not unless `QSV_SKIPUTF8_CHECK` is set.
 On Linux and macOS, UTF-8 encoding is the default.

-Previously, several qsv commands worked with non utf-8 encoded files, but to increase performance, qsv versions since 0.38 make extensive use of `from_utf8_unchecked` so as not to pay the repetitive utf-8 validation penalty even for utf-8 encoded files (particularly in `stats`).
+Previously, several qsv commands worked with non utf-8 encoded files.
+But to increase performance, qsv versions since 0.38 make extensive use of `from_utf8_unchecked` so as not to pay the repetitive utf-8 validation penalty, no matter how small, even for already utf-8 encoded files.

-Only two commands still work with non utf-8 encoded files - `sniff` and `input`, as `sniff` is meant to screen files, and `input` to prepare files for further qsv processing.
+Only two commands still work with non utf-8 encoded files - `sniff` and `input`. `sniff` is meant to screen files and detect if a file is utf-8 encoded; and `input`, to prepare files for further qsv processing.

 Should you need to reencode CSV/TSV files, you can use the `input` command to transcode to UTF-8.
 It will replace all invalid UTF-8 sequences with `�`.
 Alternatively, there are several utilities you can use to do so on [Linux/macOS](https://stackoverflow.com/questions/805418/how-can-i-find-encoding-of-a-file-via-a-script-on-linux) and [Windows](https://superuser.com/questions/1163753/converting-text-file-to-utf-8-on-windows-command-prompt).